datavzrd/datavzrd.github.io/src/docs/configuration.rst

 link-to-url
 ===========

 ``link-to-url`` allows rendering a link to a given url with {value} replaced by the value of the table.
+Multiple links will result in a dropdown menu.

 .. list-table::
    :header-rows: 1